gSchool/responsive-login-page/readme.md

 ### Constraints:

 * Do not use Bootstrap - done
-* Do not use jQuery to validate forms
+* Do not use jQuery to validate forms - done
-* Create the "Welcome Message" in memory before appending to the DOM.
+* Create the "Welcome Message" in memory before appending to the DOM. - done

 ### Objectives